InventoryManagementSystemSVFC/InvetoryManagementSystem_Documentation/InventoryManagementSystemDocu.md

 1. Product Management – add, update, delete products, manage product category – admin or owner
 2. Order Management – create, update, delete purchase orders, track order status – admin or owner
 3. User Management – assign roles with specific access levels.
-4. Inventory Tracking -  Alerts for low stock, overstock, and discrepancies between system data and physical inventory.
-5. Reporting and Analytics - Generation of detailed reports on inventory levels.
+4. Reporting and Analytics - Generation of detailed reports on inventory levels.

 ### C. Project Scope

 The scope of this project includes the design, development, and implementation of an Inventory Management System tailored to meet the needs of small to medium-sized businesses.
 The system will cover the following areas:

-1. Inventory Tracking:
-- Real-time monitoring of stock levels, including automatic updates for incoming and outgoing inventory.
-- Alerts for low stock, overstock, and discrepancies between system data and physical inventory.

-2. Order Management:
+1. Order Management:
 - Automation of purchase orders, sales orders, and order fulfillment processes.
 - Integration of order processing with inventory updates to ensure accurate stock levels.

-3. Reporting and Analytics:
+2. Reporting and Analytics:
 - Generation of detailed reports on inventory levels, sales trends, and supplier performance.
 - Tools for demand forecasting and trend analysis to support decision-making.

-4. User Management:
+3. User Management:
 - Role-based access control, allowing different levels of system access based on user roles (e.g., Admin, Inventory Manager, Sales Staff).
 - Customizable dashboards and user interfaces tailored to specific roles.